Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-ACI-Bursting/README.md

-**NOTE**: This scenario will be focusing on showcasing the capability of using virtual nodes with AKS and for that purpose some of the advanced security configurations like private cluster, Azure policies, ingress controllers etc are skipped here.
-Please refer to the [AKS Accelarator scenarios](https://github.com/Azure/AKS-Landing-Zone-Accelerator/tree/main/Scenarios) for advanced and secure configurations.
+**NOTE**: This scenario will be focusing on showcasing the capability of using virtual nodes with AKS, and for that purpose some of the advanced security configurations like private cluster, Azure policies, ingress controllers, etc. are skipped here.
+Please refer to the [AKS Accelerator scenarios](https://github.com/Azure/AKS-Landing-Zone-Accelerator/tree/main/Scenarios) for advanced, and secure configurations.

 # Infrastructure Deployment